As a type 1 diabetic who loves a good IPA, I often get asked how alcohol affects blood glucose. The answer I give is not what most would expect.

 The effect of alcohol on blood sugar is complicated.

 We’ve learned that alcohol differs from carbohydrates and so does not in itself cause blood glucose to spike.
 We’ve also mentioned that alcohol breakdown takes priority over the breakdown of other nutrients.
-Another thing to add is that heavy drinking suppresses gluconeogenesis, which is the body’s process of synthesizing glucose to maintain blood glucose levels and avoid hypoglycemia.
+Another thing to add is that heavy drinking suppresses gluconeogenesis (GNG), which is the body’s process of synthesizing glucose to maintain blood glucose levels and avoid dangerous hypoglycemia.

-This means that diabetics should be wary, as it becomes more difficult to raise your blood sugar as you ingest more alcohol.
+This means that people with diabetes should be wary, as it becomes more difficult to raise your blood sugar as you ingest more alcohol.
 Because your body focuses on breaking down alcohol over other nutrients you are also more likely to become hypoglycemic, if you drink on an empty stomach or post workout.

 Hyperglycemia may also be a risk, as many alcoholic drinks are sweetened with juices and simple syrup.